bask0/mach-flow/README.md

 <figure>
   <img src="./analysis/figures/fig01.png" alt="CH-RUN" style="width:70%">
-  <figcaption>Fig. 1 from Kraft et al. (in prep.): From sparse observations with low human impact to contiguous coverage.
+  <figcaption></br>Fig. 1 from Kraft et al. (in prep.): From sparse observations with low human impact to contiguous coverage.
 The 98 observational catchments highlighted in magenta were selected by domain experts and served as a base for training and evaluating the data-driven models.
 Those catchments are only marginally affected by anthropogenic factors and are of similar size as the target catchments for reconstruction (grey).</figcaption>
 </figure>

 ## How to run